enasequence/ena-browser-documentation/browser/ena-record.rst

 registered with us.
 You can see more details on what services are registered `here <https://www.ebi.ac.uk/ena/browser/xref>`_.

-*Note: This view only gives a snapshot of the associated records submitted as part of the originally submitted research project and any registered cross-references.
+*Note: This view only gives a view of the associated records submitted as part of the originally submitted research project and any registered cross-references.
 For a view showing all ENA records which are associated with this record (including any other links to this record within other ENA submission projects), you can see this in the Portal